mmpashby/mmpashby.github.io/_posts/2024-07-05-observability-metrics.md

 ![Lots of dials and metrics](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExa3dpMmVkNGVwd3Y0cnRhbjV3dDJxOG9ycWl0b3k3ZWo2ZG52ZTJodSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/YWbTFXAVxWOn2HEadR/giphy.gif)

 Lets make this fun by doing a few examples!
+I've picked golang in the following examples, but there are well supported SDK's/API's in most popular programming languages.
 We want to measure the number of requests our startup app sends to social media API's, so we should pick a Counter, and increment whenever a request is sent:

 {% highlight golang %}
 import "go.opentelemetry.io/otel/metric"